MarraLtd/Power-Platform-Local-Gov-Component-Library/README.md

-# Power Platform Local Government Component Library
+# Local Government Component Library

 The Local Government Component Library is an organized collection of reusable components for front-end development of Canvas Apps in the domain of Local Government.
-These components play a crucial role in enhancing development cohesion and UI consistency whilst being customisable to authority-specific styling and responsive to differing page designs.
+Key benefits of the component library include:
+- Faster app delivery
+- Consistency
+- Simple maintenance and updates
+- Built-in accessibility

+Further details on the library can be found [here](https://marra.co.uk/microsoft-power-platform/power-apps-component-library/)

 The library's components are compliant with Government Design System [GDS](https://design-system.service.gov.uk/patterns/) and meet the [WCAG 2.2](https://www.w3.org/TR/WCAG22/) Accessibility Guidelines.

-## Downloading the Component Library Solution
+## Downloading the Local Government Component Library Solution

 Download the Power-Platform-Local-Gov-Component-Library.zip solution artefact from the most [recent release](https://github.com/MarraLtd/Power-Platform-Local-Gov-Component-Library/releases).